 Passive vaccines are expensive, but the methamphetamine vaccine can also bind to amphetamines and ecstasy.
 In addition, it could help deal with overdoses by neutralizing drugs in the bloodstream.
 Even the optimistic think it will be several years before such vaccines are available, but they remain upbeat about their potential.BACK_TO_TOP

 * FUELS FROM ALGAE: Research into the production of "biofuels" has been moving in a number of different directions.
-As reported in an article on the MIT TECHNOLOGY REVIEW website ("Algae-Based Fuels Set To Bloom" by Kevin Bullis), one of the more interesting new approaches to producing biofuels is to use pond scum -- the little green aquatic plants more formally known as "algae".
+As reported in an article on MIT TECHNOLOGYREVIEW.com ("Algae-Based Fuels Set To Bloom" by Kevin Bullis), one of the more interesting new approaches to producing biofuels is to use pond scum -- the little green aquatic plants more formally known as "algae".